 Let’s change our perception first.
 Editing gets a bad rap.
 If you were an artist would you paint a picture, then stop halfway through, take off your creative hat and put on some logical, problem-solving fedora to finish the picture?

 Not on your life!
 (Although I like the idea of a problem-solving fedora)

 Bob Ross has never once turned happy cloud painting into logically formulated, well-structured cloud painting.
 Does that mean he doesn’t revise his work?
 Now, you know and I know he fixes his happy little mistakes all the damn time.
-He’s dead and he’s still fixing them on PBS.
+He’s move on to the great beyond and he’s still fixing them on PBS.